 Questionnaire: A resident questionnaire was undertaken in early 2015, which was used to gauge the views of the residents of the town and ideas for the town moving forward.
 Housing Need Surveys: Work was undertaken in the latter part of 2015 and early 2016 to ascertain any housing need or requirement the town might have, and whether this could be addressed in the Local Plan.
 Significant Route and Views: As part of the preparation for a draft plan, significant routes throughout the town were walked and identified in August and early September 2016.
 This piece of work is currently in the process of being drafted into a background document ready to support our Neighbourhood Plan.
 Design Statement: The existing Design Statement (2011) will undergo a review during 2017 to bring it up-to-date and current.

-Stage 3: Plan Drafting: Consultation on the Neighbourhood Development Plan Issues and Options Report 28th July - 22nd September 2017
+Stage 3: Plan Drafting: Consultation on the Neighbourhood Development Plan Issues and Options Report 28th July - 22nd September 2017- COMPLETE

-It was agreed at the Council meeting on the 24th July that the Neighbourhood Development Plan Issues and Options Report could go out for public consultation between the 28th July and 22nd September 2017.
+An 8 week consultation was held on the Neighbourhood Development Plan Issues and Options Report between the 28th July and 22nd September 2017.
+The Neighbourhood Plan Sub-Committee are currently in the process of analysing the comments received.

 Neighbourhood Plan Sub-Committee